SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 *	**`SampleMethod`**
 *	**`DirtyHack`**

-If we can't come up with a good name it's probably because our method does more than one job or it doesn't have a clear task.
-We must think of a way to divide the method into different methods.
+If we can't come up with a good name, it's probably because our method does more than one job or it doesn't have a clear task.
+We must think of a way to divide the method into several separate methods.

 ### Naming parameters of methods

 When naming **the parameters** of a method you can apply almost the same rules as with the methods themselves.
-The difference here is that it is good for the names of the parameters to use a noun or a couple of an adjective and a noun, and when naming the parameters, we use the **`lowerCamelCase`** convention, i.e. **each word except for the first one starts with uppercase**.
+The difference here is that it is good for the names of the parameters to use a noun or a couple of an adjective and a noun, and when naming the parameters, we use the **`lowerCamelCase`** convention, i.e., **each word except for the first one starts with uppercase**.
 We should note that it is a good practice that the name of the parameter **shows** what **unit** is used when working with it.

 Here are some examples of **correctly** named parameters of methods:
 * **`firstName`**